chrisraff/dicewarsjs/README.md

 If you make a cool new AI, let me know!

 ## Potential Improvements
 I plan to make a version of the game that just plays the AI against themselves quickly so you can get statstics on how well each AI performs.
-It would also be nice break each AI out into it's own file.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)